2019 McCombs MAP Trip

 A serious disease that is transmitted to humans by the bite of an infected female Anopheles mosquito.
 Please read the precautionary information below and we will provide more recommendations on a conference call.

 Malaria symptoms will occur at least 7 to 9 days after being bitten by an infected mosquito.
 Symptoms may include fever and flu-like illness, including chills, headache, muscle aches, and fatigue.
-Individuals who have traveled to
+Individuals who have traveled to malaria infected regions and have these symptoms should seek medical attention.

 Travelers leaving the United States should: